Tilting train: X 2000

-In 1990, Swedish railways introduced a high speed service called X 2000.
-The train uses an active tilting system, enabling higher speeds of (200 km/h) on standard track.
-The train was also used in Norway and Denmark but later the train was removed from service in Norway.
-X2000 was a collaborative project by Kalmar Verkstad, Swedish railways and ASEA.
-The X 2000 has been tested in US, Canada, Australia and China.
+In 1990, Swedish Railways (SJ AB) introduced a high-speed service called X 2000.
+The train uses an active tilting system, enabling higher speeds of 200 km/h on standard track.
+The train was also used in Norway and Denmark, but later the train was removed from service in Norway with being replaced with the new SJ 3000 high-speed trains.
+The X2000 was a collaborative project by Kalmar Verkstad, SJ and ASEA.
+The X 2000 has been tested in US, Canada, and Australia, and was used in inter-city services between China and Hong Kong as a Guangzhou–Kowloon through train from 1998 until 2007.

 TGV Pendulaire

 In 1998, SNCF bowed to political pressure (the tilt-train was a credible threat to the TGV dedicated high-speed line network) and put in service an experimental TGV pendulaire.
 Only the passenger trailers were tilting while the two heavy power cars kept non-tilting bogies.
 Following the test program, it was converted back to a TGV-PSE train.

 InterCity Neigezug

 Switzerland got its first tilting train ever in its territory (discounting the Cisalpino, which entered Switzerland in 1996) on 28 May 2000.
 The ICN (InterCity Neigezug, or InterCity Tilting Train) was made by Bombardier, including a tilting-system designed by SIG (today ALSTOM).
 It began service on the line from Geneva via Biel/Bienne and Zürich to St Gallen.
 It was a major carrier in the national exhibition Expo.02.